 The LA Art Workers Relief Fund is an emergency response to the sudden, widespread economic fallout caused by the COVID-19 pandemic.
 Our goal was to raise as much money as possible in order to distribute $1,000 grants to as many art workers across LA County as possible.

 With the shuttering of our arts institutions in the midst of the COVID-19 pandemic, thousands of Art Workers across Los Angeles have found themselves unable to meet basic financial obligations like rent.
-The L.A.
-Art Workers Relief Fund will direct support from every strata of the L.A. art world toward this valuable ecosystem of workers.
+The LA Art Workers Relief Fund will direct support from every strata of the LA art industry toward this valuable ecosystem of workers.

 Beyond the boundaries of this fundraising endeavor, we invite you to invest in the well-being of LA Art Workers on an on-going basis, whether you're an established artist or art collector with a big heart, a gallery director who values your team, a museum board member interested in changing the culture of your institution, a lover of the arts who wants to help, or a fellow Art Worker invested in fighting the good fight.

-An art worker is an individual who works in the art world in a wide variety of essential roles:
+An Art Worker is an individual who works in the art industry in a wide variety of essential professional roles:

 Visitor Services Associate, Museum Educator, Art Handler, Docent, Maintenance Worker, Intern, Writer, Administrator, Fabricator, Artist's Studio Assistant, Fine Art Shipping Dispatcher, Picture Framer, Museum or Gallery Guard and many more.
 Over the past several years, art workers have built LA into a thriving arts capital.
-Unfortunately, a frequent lack of benefits or guaranteed work also leaves many especially vulnerable to the effects of an economic downturn.
+Unfortunately, a frequent lack of benefits, full-time positions and guaranteed work also leaves many especially vulnerable to the effects of an economic downturn.

 Am I eligible to apply?

-All art workers living or working in LA County who have experienced a wage disruption due to COVID-19 and who can show that they worked in a visual arts-related job in the six months prior to the corona virus-related closures are eligible to apply.
+Art Workers living and/or working in LA County who have been economically impacted by COVID-19 business closures, and who can show that they worked in a visual arts-related job in the six months prior to the corona virus-related closures are eligible to apply.